danielsgriffin/fragmentFocus/README.md

 After installation, the script scans for links with text fragments (`:~:text=` in URLs), then:

-- Compiles these fragments into a dropdown menu on the screen's right side.
+- Compiles these fragments into a sidebar on the screen's right side.
 - Highlights duplicates for comparison.
-- Enhances fragment visibility when hovered over in the dropdown.
+- Enhances fragment visibility when hovered over in the sidebar.

 ## Customization

-You can adjust the dropdown menu and fragment highlight styles by editing the script's CSS properties.
+You can adjust the sidebar and fragment highlight styles by editing the script's CSS properties.

 ## Compatibility